 Looking to keep the kids entertained in London during the weekends and school holidays?
 Good news, there's plenty of things going on to make the kids (and you) happy, all around the city.
-We've scoured South Bank, London's museums, Greenwich, London's parks and the West End to find places to go, and activities and events running over the rest of the year.
-Here's our pick of the best places to take the kids in the city this season.
+We've scoured South Bank, London's museums, Greenwich, London's parks and the West End to find places to go.
+Here's our pick of the best places to take the kids in the city.

-The County Hall building is at the foot of the Coca-Cola London Eye.
+The County Hall building is at the foot of the lastminute.com London Eye.
 It's home to three of London's most popular family attractions.
-Get entry to any of these attractions, combined with a meal at a top nearby restaurant when you book entry with us.

 One of London's leading arts venues, the Southbank Centre often has plenty of kid-friendly activities going on to complement its regular events programmes.
 And it's one of the city's most enchanting places to be over the festive period, with its annual Wintertime festival.
 Running from mid-November to early January, the festival includes a wintertime market, offering plenty of warming, tempting treats.
 Among the events highlights in this year's festival are the return of the charming circus-inspired Slava's Snowshow, and the interactive ABBA: Super Troupers exhibition.

-North Greenwich's The O2 has plenty of options for keeping the kids occupied, all under one roof.
-In addition to shows taking place in the arena - such as the Disney on Ice Passport to Adventure tour - the centre has several permanent attractions that are perfect for thrill-seekers, including the Up at The O2 roof-climbing adventure, and the Nissan Innovation Station virtual racing experience.
+North Greenwich's The O2 has plenty of options to keep the kids occupied, all under one roof.
+In addition to shows taking place in the arena, the centre has several permanent attractions that are perfect for thrill-seekers, including the Up at The O2 roof-climbing adventure.

 Greenwich Park has five museums on site.
 Wander around one of the world's most famous ships at the Cutty Sark, and discover the history of the Royal Navy at the National Maritime Museum.
 The Royal Observatory and Peter Harrison Planetarium is great for star seekers, and exquisite art and architecture is on show at the Queen's House.
-Each museum has special family-friendly holiday activities on offer throughout the summer, including craft sessions and treasure hunts.
+Each museum has special family-friendly holiday activities, including craft sessions and treasure hunts.
 And you can get a truly amazing view of the city for free from the top of Greenwich hill.

 Travel to Greenwich in style with City Cruises.
 Boats depart every 30 minutes, and include three stops - Tower Pier, Westminster Pier and Greenwich Pier.
 You'll pass by some of London's most famous sights, get three days of unlimited hopping on and off, and a special family deal.

 Built for the 2012 Olympic Games, the London Stadium is now home to West Ham football team and national athletics competitions.
 It's worth taking a tour to explore the grounds and soak up the Olympic Spirit.
 Not a West Ham fan?
-You can tour other stadiums and sporting grounds around the city, including Fulham, Chelsea, Arsenal and Millwall's grounds, Twickenham, Wembley, The Kia Oval and Wimbledon's tennis club.
+You can tour other stadiums and sporting grounds around the city, including Fulham, Chelsea, and Arsenal's grounds, Wembley and The Kia Oval.

 The ArcelorMittal Orbit was designed by the Turner Prize winning artist Sir Anish Kapoor to mark the Olympics.
 Standing at more than 100 metres tall, it also offers great views across London from its viewing platform.
 In 2016 a slide was built around the outside.
 Almost 200 metres in length, it's the world's longest tunnel slide, and bigger, braver kids (and adults), will definitely want to give it a go.